ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ---
-title: "CMORization: Using observational datasets"
+title: "CMORization: adding new datasets to ESMValTool"
 teaching: 15
 exercises: 45

 questions:
-- "What is so challenging about observational data?"
+- "CMORization: what is it and why do we need it?"
-- "How do I use observational datasets in ESMValTool?"
+- "How to use the existing CMORizer scripts shipped with ESMValTool?"
 - "How add support for new (observational) datasets?"

 objectives:
 - "Understand what CMORization is and why it is necessary."
+- "Use existing scripts to CMORize your data."
-- "Learn how to write a new CMORizer script."
+- "Write a new CMORizer script to support additional data."

 keypoints:
 - "CMORizers are dataset-specific scripts that can be run once to generate CMOR-compliant data."